My House was flooded! What do I do now?

 1. The first thing on your priority list should be to contact your insurance company.
 Hopefully you have flood insurance and you need to contact your agent and or claims office ASAP.
 If you do not have flood insurance you may want to register for assistance with FEMA.
 Yes, FEMA subsidizes all flood insurance but if you have not paid a flood insurance premium you have no flood insurance through FEMA.
 FEMA may still be able to help some but don’t expect them to foot the bill to cover all of your damages.
 FEMA is only interested that you have a place to live that is safe, sanitary and secure.
 Don’t expect them to replace very expensive furniture.
 They may help with some minimal cheap furniture but not much more than that.

-2. Next comes documentation of damages.
+2. Next comes documentation of damages & drying out your home.
 I cannot overstate this; document, document, document.
 Take photos and or videos of every damaged area you can find inside and out.
 Create a file on your device that will let you access and share these photos and videos as needed.
-HOWEVER, PLEASE DO NOT ENTER ANY BUILDING THAT MAY HAVE BEEN
+But please do this ASAP because it is just as important to dry out your house.
+The longer you wait to get it dry the bigger chance of mold growth you have.
+HOWEVER, PLEASE DO NOT ENTER ANY BUILDING THAT MAY HAVE BEEN STRUCTURALLY COMPROMISED.

 The documentation will be very helpful as you are dealing with insurance companies, especially if you feel you are not being treated fairly.
 If you ever feel the need to talk to an attorney, the more documentation you have the better off you will be.